a-angeliev/Shoecommerce/server/README.md

 >```
 >
 > ### Response
-> If you success add product to your wish list you will get back product id else will get error message.
+> If you successfully add product to your wish list, you will get back product id else will get error message.
 > ```json
 > {
 >   "id": 20
 > }
 >```
-> Server require:
+> Server validations are:
 >  - Valid Access token via x-access-token header.(Token is used to provide current user where need to be attached product)
 >  - Valid product id field in body.
 >